-If you're a pension scheme administrator, find out how to identify all the members of your contracted-out pension schemes.
+If you're a Pension Scheme Administrator (PSA), find out how to identify all the members of your contracted-out pension schemes.

 Scheme Reconciliation Service (SRS)

-The SRS allows pension scheme administrators to reconcile their membership and Guaranteed Minimum Pension (GMP) data against the records held by HM Revenue and Customs (HMRC).
-Registration for this service is the first step in a process to support the ending of contracting-out in April 2016.
+The SRS allows pension scheme administrators to reconcile their membership and Guaranteed Minimum Pension (GMP) data against the records held by HMRC.
+Registration for this service is the first step in the process to support the ending of Contracting-out in April 2016.

-Further activities and their timelines are given in the table below.
+The SRS activities and timelines are given in the table below.

 |December 2013 to April 2016||Registration for SRS|

 Scheme Contracted-out Number (SCON) mandation via Real Time Information (RTI) for active members

 HMRCbusiness as usual